How Do You Compute Net Income For A Merchandiser.

 Key Considerations and Best Practices

 • Accurate Inventory Management: Maintaining accurate inventory records is crucial for calculating COGS correctly.
-This includes regular physical inventory counts and a robust system for tracking purchases, sales, and returns.
+This includes regular physical inventory counts and a solid system for tracking purchases, sales, and returns.

 • Consistency in Inventory Costing Method: Once a company chooses an inventory costing method (FIFO, LIFO, or weighted-average), it should consistently use that method from period to period.
 Changing methods can make it difficult to compare financial performance over time.